Work-Related Musculoskeletal Disorders (MSDs): Identifying the Risks

-No one can predict who'll get a musculoskeletal disorder (MSD).
-In fact, many people never develop one.
-Even so, you should recognize and reduce any activity-related or personal risk factors.
-Doing so is best way to decrease the risk of an MSD.
+No one can predict who'll get a work-related musculoskeletal disorder (MSD).
+In fact, many people never get one.
+Even so, you should know and reduce any activity-related or personal risk factors.
+Doing so is the best way to lower the risk of an MSD.
 If you already have symptoms, knowing your risks is vital.
 You can't stop a problem unless you identify its cause.

 Activity-related risk factors

 Posture is a problem when you slouch or when you bend, twist, or reach too far.
 Awkward postures overwork soft tissues and joints.
-In addition, any body position can be a risk if it's held so long that muscles tense up and blood flow is reduced (static posture).
+Any body position can also be a risk if it's held so long that muscles tense up and blood flow is reduced (static posture).

 Force is pressure or strain on the body.
 You create force when you grip or when you pull, push, or lift heavy materials.
 Contact force occurs when you lean or press against a hard surface or sharp edge.